Click here to download the revised Standards for Accreditation, effective January 1, 2021.

 6.16 Instructional techniques and delivery systems are compatible with and serve to further the mission and purposes of the institution as well as the learning goals of academic programs and objectives of individual courses.
 Methods of instruction are appropriate to the students’ capabilities and learning needs.

 6.17 The institution endeavors to enhance the quality of teaching and learning wherever and however courses and programs are offered.
 It encourages experimentation to improve instruction.
-The effectiveness of instruction is periodically and systematically assessed using valid procedures; the results are used to improve instruction.
+The effectiveness of instruction is regularly and systematically assessed using valid procedures; the results are used to improve instruction.
 Faculty and academic staff accept their responsibility to improve instructional effectiveness.
 Adequate support is provided to accomplish this task.

 6.18 Students in each major are taught by a variety of faculty to ensure their exposure to different academic strengths and viewpoints.
 The institution offering multiple sections of the same course ensures an appropriate balance between consistency in learning outcomes and flexibility, allowing students to benefit from individual faculty members’ expertise and teaching style.